Roundabout: Bicycles

 Physically separated bikeways best protect cyclists.
 Less optimally, terminating cycle lanes well before roundabout entrances requires cyclists to merge into the stream of motor traffic, but keeps cyclists in full view of drivers, at some cost in motor vehicle speed.
 Cyclists may also be permitted to use pedestrian crossings.

 Traditional cycle lanes increase vehicle–bicycle collisions.
 When exiting, a motorist must look ahead to avoid colliding with another vehicle or with pedestrians on a pedestrian crossing.
 As the intersection curves away from the exit, the path of an exiting vehicle is relatively straight, and so the motorist may often not slow substantially.
 To give way to a cyclist on the outside requires the exiting motorist to look toward the rear, to the perimeter.
 Other vehicles can obstruct the driver's view in this direction, complicating the motorist's task.
 The more frequent requirements for motorists to slow or stop reduce traffic flow.
 A 1992 study found that the risk to cyclists is high in all such intersections, but much higher when the junction has a marked bicycle lane or sidepath around its perimeter.
 Cycle lanes were installed at Museum Road, Portsmouth, but were replaced by a narrowed carriageway to encourage lane sharing.

 The roundabout at the Brown Road and Loop 202 interchange in Mesa, Arizona, adopts a U.S.-recommended design.
-On-street pavement markings direct cyclists to enter the sidewalk at the end of the bike lane.
-Cyclists who choose to travel on the wide sidewalk, cross roundabout arms perpendicularly, well outside the circle.
+On-street road markings direct cyclists to enter the pavement at the end of the bike lane.
+Cyclists who choose to travel on the wide pavement, cross roundabout arms perpendicularly, well outside the circle.
 A pedestrian island allows pedestrians and cyclists to cross one lane at a time.

+Protected roundabouts (or Dutch roundabout) were developed in the Netherlands, with cyclists separated from vehicles using dedicated lanes.
+As cyclists will conflict with motorists at the exit arms of the motorised roundabout, priority must be established.
+In the Netherlands, cyclists will normally be given priority to promote cycling over driving.
+As well as their use in the Netherlands and Denmark, these designs have been subsequently built in the United Kingdom and Ireland.